Blackburn, Blackpool, Burnley & Bolton: Will new bosses succeed?

 "If a club like Burnley phone you, you take it seriously," said the 41-year-old, who was in July, after

 Dyche, a centre-back with 511 professional appearances to his name, had guided the Hornets to their best Championship for four years in his only season in charge at Vicarage Road.

 The manager may be different at Turf Moor, but some things remain the same - Charlie Austin just keeps on scoring.

-He has found the net in both games under the new boss, and on Tuesday he became the first player in England to reach the landmark of 20 goals.
+He has found the net in both games under the new boss, and on Tuesday he became the first player in England to

 And, in his first two games at least, Dyche has solved Burnley's defensive problems.